leggetter/leggetter.co.uk/_posts/2017-05-24-use-cases-for-your-realtime-data.md

 ---

-<small>This was originally written by me and published on the [Pusher blog](https://blog.pusher.com/using-your-real-time-data-features/)</small>

 _This is the first part of our real-time data series.
-The second part in the series covers [what you can do with your real-time data](https://blog.pusher.com/using-your-real-time-data-features/)._
+The second part in the series covers [use cases for your real-time data](https://www.leggetter.co.uk/2017/05/24/use-cases-for-your-realtime-data.html)._

-In the [Discovering Real-Time Data in Your Apps post](https://blog.pusher.com/real-time-data-discovery-in-your-apps/) I covered **what is real-time** and **discovering the real-time data** within your existing apps.
+In the [Discovering Real-Time Data in Your Apps post](https://www.leggetter.co.uk/2016/08/14/discovering-realtime-data-in-your-apps.html) I covered **what is real-time** and **discovering the real-time data** within your existing apps.
 In this second post I want to cover ways in which you can use the real-time data that you have now identified within your apps.
 Specifically, how you can use that data to understand **what’s happening right now** in your apps and how it enables you to **build awesome real-time features** for your customers.

 ## What’s Happening Right Now in _Your_ Apps?

 It’s really important to know what’s happening in your application.
 The most common example of this is being notified if anything is going wrong; from infrastructure issues like CPU, memory or disk usage through to in-application warnings, errors and exceptions.
 These events are highly important as they may directly impact your business and customers.

-From the [first post in the series](https://blog.pusher.com/real-time-data-discovery-in-your-apps/) we all now know that when any event takes place with an application there is an associated data payload and therefore real-time data.
+From the [first post in the series](https://www.leggetter.co.uk/2016/08/14/discovering-realtime-data-in-your-apps.html) we all now know that when any event takes place with an application there is an associated data payload and therefore real-time data.
 This information may be available in a number of ways, but one of the most common way is through some sort of logging solution: system stat logs, access logs and application logs.

 Having logs let you analyse what has happened in the past, but that could be too late if your customers have been impacted by system downtime or a broken feature.
 Email notifications telling your team something is going awry are fine and are indeed useful.
 But there’s much more that you can do to act as things are happening or better still, before they’ve happened.